sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 Memory Configuration
 --------------------

-No more no less, DRAM should be large enough to accommodate the real working sets, because DRAM is highly performance critical but expensive and heavily consumes the power.
+No more no less, DRAM should be large enough to accommodate only important working sets, because DRAM is highly performance critical but expensive and heavily consumes the power.
 However, knowing the size of the real important working sets is difficult.
-As a consequence, people frequently equips unnecessarily large or too small DRAM.
+As a consequence, people usually equips unnecessarily large or too small DRAM.
 Many problems stem from such wrong configurations.

 Using the working set size distribution report provided by ``damo report wss``, you can know the appropriate DRAM size for you.
 For example, roughly speaking,